jfoucher/Mailocal/index.md

 - You can configure an SMTP username and password by setting the `SMTP_SERVER_USER` and `SMTP_SERVER_PASSWORD` fields in your `.env` file.
 Make sure you update your email client's credentials accordingly.
 - [Mailocal](/) uses an SQLite database by default (in `var/data.db`) but you can choose to use any other database by setting the correct URL in the `.env` file
+- The SMTP runs on port 2525 by default.
+Pass the `--port` option to use another one, like this: `php bin/console email:server --port=587`.
+You can also set the `SMTP_SERVER_PORT` variable in the `.env` file (this is useful if you run `bin/mailocal` directly).

 ### Done